MarcKaufmann/R-Coding/README.md

 ggplot(diamonds, aes(cut)) + geom_bar()
 ```

-The remaining steps will allow you to install `git`:
+## Optional: git

-5. Bookmark, watch, or star this repository so that you can easily find it later
+The remaining steps will allow you to install `git`.
+In the past, I required this.
+Experience tells me that I cannot teach git properly in this course, as it would require 1 or more lectures, which is not the point of the class.
+Thus, follow these steps only if you feel like it, otherwise you will have to download the scripts from the github repository manually.

 6. Install `git` from https://git-scm.com/
    - If you have no idea what git is and how and why to use it, this video does a decent job: [Git & GitHub Crash Course For Beginners](https://www.youtube.com/watch?v=SWYqp7iY_Tc)
 8. If you want to use SSH to pull/push changes, create an SSH key, see the [instructions on GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).